An Annotation-based Approach for Finding Bugs in Neural Network Programs: Related work

 \nicepar{Automated test-case generation.} Since testing is a fundamental activity to ensure software quality~\cite{Candea:2019}, software engineering research has devised several different techniques to \emph{automate} the generation of test inputs~\cite{Anand:2013}.
 Randoop~\cite{Pacheco:2007} (based on random testing) and EvoSuite~\cite{Fraser:2011} (based on genetic algorithms~\cite{Ali:2010}) are two of the most popular tools for Java implementing automated test-case generation.
 Techniques such as those implemented by Randoop and Evosuite usually depend on the typing information about a method's input that is provided statically in languages such as Java.

 \nicepar{Test-case generation for Python.} In contrast, programs written in dynamically typed languages like Python do not include such information, which complicates test-case generation.
 In fact, despite Python's popularity~\cite{Cass:2021}, the first widely available tools for automated test-case generation in Python appeared only in recent years~\cite{Hypothesis,Lukasczyk:2020}.
 Pynguin~\cite{Lukasczyk:2020} is based on genetic algorithms like EvoSuite, and relies on Python's type hints.
-Hypothesis~\cite{Hypothesis} implements property-based testing, which generates random inputs trying to satisfy some programmer-written properties. \annotest is also an automated test-case generator for Python, but it provides a specialized set of expressive annotations useful to precisely express the valid inputs of NN programs.
+Hypothesis~\cite{Hypothesis} implements property-based testing, which generates random inputs trying to satisfy some programmer-written properties.
+Deal~\cite{Deal} is a Python library for design by contact that provides decorations to express pre- and postconditions; based on them, it supports both static and dynamic (i.e., test-case generation) analysis. \annotest is also an automated test-case generator for Python, but it provides a specialized set of expressive annotations useful to precisely express the valid inputs of NN programs.
 Then, it defers the actual test-input generation to Hypothesis, which it uses as back-end.
-With a different encoding, Pynguin could also be used as a back-end of \annotest (an experiment which we may try in future work).
-Directly using Pynguin or Hypothesis to generate tests for NN programs is possible in principle, but it would involve more manual work to express the necessary constraints indirectly through a combination of type hints (Pynguin), testing strategies (Hypothesis), or programmatically directly in Python.
+As we demonstrated in \autoref{sec:rq4-answer}, directly using Pynguin, Hypothesis, or Deal to generate tests for NN programs might be possible in principle, but it would involve plenty of additional manual work to express the necessary constraints indirectly through a combination of type hints (Pynguin) and testing strategies (Hypothesis), and to program test-case generation strategies that match them (Deal).

 \nicepar{Bugs in NN programs.} Following the increasing in popularity of NN and other forms of machine learning (ML), some recent research has looked into the nature of bugs that occur in NN and ML programs to understand how they differ compared to ``traditional'' software.
 Thung et al.~\cite{Thung:2012} studied bugs and human-written patches in 3 ML projects (Apache Mahout, Lucene, and OpenNLP) and classified them according to criteria such as bug severity and fixing effort.
-A similar study~\cite{Sun:2017} of 3 other ML projects (Scikit-learn, Paddle, and Caffe) revealed that compatibility bugs due to conflicts between project dependencies are quite common in these programs--- as they were in the subjects we used in \autoref{sec:experiments}'s experiments.
+A similar study~\cite{Sun:2017} of three other ML projects (Scikit-learn, Paddle, and Caffe) revealed that compatibility bugs due to conflicts between project dependencies are quite common in these programs--- as they were in the subjects we used in \autoref{sec:experiments}'s experiments.